Financial targets

 Ratio of net operational liabilities to EBITDA excl.
 IFRS 16

-Ratio of net operational liabilities to EBITDA excl.
-IFRS 16 shall be less than a multiple of 3.
+Ratio of net operational liabilities to adjusted EBITDA shall be less than a multiple of 3.

-The higher net liabilities compared with 2021 are the result of integration investments, acquisitions, dividends and build-up of inventories.
+Net liabilities were lower at the end of 2023 compared to 2022 as a result of the improved cash flow and efforts to reduce inventory levels.
+Higher investment level, completed acquisitions, dividends and repurchase of own shares offset this effect.
 The strong financial position provides a solid foundation for continued growth and means we are well prepared to take advantage of future acquisition opportunities.

 Dividend